wordpressPHP/onwebchat/readme.txt

 1. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat.
 2. Go to Settings page and copy the "Chat Id".
-3. Install and activate plugin.
+3. Install and activate the onWebChat plugin.
 4. Paste the "Chat Id" to the field and Click "Save Changes".

 == Frequently Asked Questions ==